sullis/hbc-tech-blog/_posts/2019-04-08-make-your-own-ci.md

 - 2019
 ---

 Automation is essential to maximizing throughput, especially when it comes to being able to confidently release quality software.
 I believe that anything you find yourself repeating is a great candidate to automate.
 In most cases, these repetitive tasks can be represented as simple functions!
-So that got me thinking… maybe I can leverage [AWS Lambda](https://aws.amazon.com/lambda/) for this– things like pull-request review hooks[1](#note1) and automatic package versioning + publishing.
+So that got me thinking… maybe I can leverage [AWS Lambda](https://aws.amazon.com/lambda/) for this– things like pull-request review hooks and automatic package versioning + publishing.

+In many ways, this is like creating a more powerful and customizable version of [CodeBuild](https://aws.amazon.com/codebuild/), [CircleCI](https://circleci.com), or [Concourse](https://concourse-ci.org/) from scratch (all of which I've drawn inspiration from after using)!
+Moreover, this serverless solution costs nothing when it's not in use and it's much more flexible!
 Ultimately, this led to the creation of our own GitHub webhook "bot" we call [Techie](https://github.com/hbc-techie).
 In this post, I want to share how easy it is to create your own extensible bot!

 **After we're done, you'll have a Techie look-alike that is configurable with it's own YAML file and able to leave comments on untagged pull requests, perform [CI](https://www.thoughtworks.com/continuous-integration) code reviews, and automatically version and publish your npm packages!**

-In many ways, this is like creating a more powerful and customizable version of [CodeBuild](https://aws.amazon.com/codebuild/) / [CircleCI](https://circleci.com) / [Concourse](https://concourse-ci.org/) from scratch (all of which I've drawn inspiration from after using)!

 *Feel free to view the completed source on [GitHub](https://github.com/track0x1/lambot).*